 On September 19, 2009 Ted and sixteen others broke the Guinness Worlds Record for "Most people on fire at the same time" with 17!!
 The previous record was 12 by the the Spanish.
 They were all on fire for 43.9 seconds! a list of those on fire and thier assistants: Charles Dakota Linck (Mike Riedel), Nina Gilkey (Nancy Grabowski), Colby Forlani (Kevin Keesler), Jon Mitchell (Matt Rogers), Forest (woody) Martin (Kevin Finnerty), Jeff Germek (Todd Mclaughlin), Michael Hallock (Mike Halagan), Ralph Bosak (David Nesbit), Greg Findley (William Roddy Jr.), John Thome Jr. (Joe Constant), Mike Lawrence (Jim Hallstrom), Mark Simone (Bill Heun), Brad Theiss (Mallory Theiss), Ted A. Batchelor (Deborah Batchelor), Schuyler White (Mario Piano), Jesse Zander (Mark Cranley), Michael Andrew Bank (Chris Germek).

-Ted is married and has two kids.
+Ted is married to Debby and between them has six kids.
 However, he does not want his kids to follow in his footsteps.
 He does not encourage anyone to light himself on fire.
 He has been burnt multiple times throughout his career.
 No matter how much preparation and precaution is taken, there is always danger.
 Ted says that he will continue with his fire stunts as long as possible.
 However, his jumping through windows and physical stunts are coming to an end.
 He says that fire stunts do not take the time to recover from physically as jumping through a window does.
 That is why he will continue with fire stunts.
 Ted has always loved to do stunts and followed his dream throughout his life.
 He emphasized to everyone, “Follow your dream and do something you enjoy.”